 Patient Advocacy Group

-Our patient advocacy group is to support translational research that create important clinical trials and to help make those trials available to the brain cancer community.
+Our patient advocacy group is to support translational research that create important clinical trials and to help make those trials available to the prostate cancer community.
 The advocacy group achieves its goals through the following efforts:

 1. Advocates as "ambassadors"